JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Providing an unsafe and unhealthy environment for your employees is not only detrimental to their health and safety but can also result in you having to fork out thousands of dollars in compensation claims.

 How much could you lose?
-Well, in 2015-2016 business owners lost $11,800 for each male employee that submitted a workers’ comp claim and $9,500 for each female employee.
+In 2022-2023, business owners lost $15,600 for each male employee who submitted a workers’ comp claim and $12,700 for each female employee.

 Those numbers are on the steady rise.

-In fact, the median compensation paid for a serious claim rose by 112% from $5,200 in 2000-2001 to $11,000 in 2014-2015.
+In fact, the median compensation paid for a serious claim rose by 130% from $11,000 in 2014-2015 to $14,400 in 2022-2023.

 That’s not all!

 It’s not just your employee’s health that’s affected.
-The average working time lost was 5.3 weeks for male employees and 6 weeks for females.
+The average working time lost was 7 weeks for male employees and 7.6 weeks for females.

-Take Care of Your Employees Physical Health
+Take Care of Your Employees’ Physical Health

 If you have ever suffered from back pain at work, whether it be lower back or upper back pain, you’re not alone.
-Back pain accounts for 39.3% of bodily injuries and it is the most difficult to fix.
+Back pain accounts for 39.3% of bodily injuries and is the most difficult to fix.

 What Can You Do?

-Invest in Ergonomic Chairs for your Employees – Choose ergo chairs that feature lumbar support, height adjustment, back height adjustment and seat adjustment to ensure employees are fully supported.
+Invest in Ergonomic Chairs for your Employees – Choose ergo chairs that feature lumbar support, height adjustment, back height adjustment, and seat adjustment to ensure employees are fully supported.

 Workplace Health Safety Blog Ergo Chair 3